Da Fo Longjing (Big Buddha Dragon Well)

 - Harvest Time

-Dragon Well (Long Jing) is the most famous green tea in China and was a tribute tea for centuries.
-During the Qing Dynasty, the royal family would drink Dragon Well during the summer and switch to puer tea in the winter.
-While Long Jing originated around Hangzhou City, it is now produced in many provinces resulting in a wide range of quality and flavor.
-There are thousands of Long Jing teas on the market but we have selected Da Fo Long Jing from Xin Chang County in Eastern Zhejiang because of the climate, skilled tea producers, and history.
+While Longjing originated around Hangzhou City, it is now produced in many provinces, resulting in a wide range of quality and flavor.
+Even though there are thousands of Longjing teas on the market, we have selected Da Fo Longjing from Xinchang County in eastern Zhejiang because of its favorable growing climate, organic agriculture, skilled tea producers, and long history.

 No chemical fertilizer, pesticide, or herbicide was used in the production of this tea.
 Click here to read more about our promise to fair trade and the environment.